GaalexxC/ASAS/README.md

 - Microsoft

 Ironically, to a Windows OS for allowing me to test all these great releases in a pure Linux environment.
-Windows 10 Hyper-V, 7 containers, all rsync synchronized for rapid updates and development. if you are still using archaic apps like Cygwin based applications then you havent got a clue.
+Windows 10 Hyper-V, 7 containers, all rsync synchronized for rapid updates and development. if you are still using archaic apps like Cygwin based applications (XAMPP, WinLAMP, AMPPS) then you havent got a clue.
 - Café Bustelo

 For obvious reasons...:coffee: